 With a myriad of natural gems and historical treasures, Europe is known as one of the most-visited vacation destinations in the world.
 Though most people prefer air travel and road trips, the best way to explore Europe is by cruise.
 There is a widely held misconception that cruises are more about onboard fun than destinations.
-On the contrary, cruises are all about destinations, particularly river cruises.
-River cruises use relatively smaller vessels that can easily be docked to small-town ports that travellers don’t normally get to explore in ocean cruises.
+On the contrary, cruises are all about goals, particularly river cruises.
+River cruises use relatively smaller vessels that can easily be docked to small-town ports that travelers don’t usually get to explore in ocean cruises.
 River cruises let you explore more of Europe in a week than you can do in a month if you travel by air or road.
-The itineraries taken by European river cruise lines allow you to see the best sights of the continent in the least amount of time.
+The itineraries taken by European river cruise lines allow you to see the continent’s best sights in the least amount of time.

-As Europe offers a wide range of attractive destinations with unique things to explore, it often gets tough to decide what locations you want to cruise to.
-Moreover, different people want to see different things when traveling through Europe.
+As Europe offers many attractive destinations with unique things to explore, it often gets tough to decide what locations you want to cruise to.
+Moreover, different people want to see other things when traveling through Europe.
 Europe has many sides that people want to explore and enjoy to the fullest.

 From the sun-kissed beaches of the Mediterranean to the majestic landscapes of Scandinavia, Europe has myriad attractions.
 From ancient art to historical treasures, there is so much in Europe that will completely immerse you.
 From Norwegian waterways to Iceland volcanoes, Europe has all treasures of nature.

-Depending upon your traveling goals, you can choose what locations you want to spend more time at while cruising through European rivers.
+Depending on your traveling goals, you can choose locations to spend more time in while cruising through European rivers.
 You won’t get to plan your entire itinerary.
-However, knowing what sights you want to see the most will help you plan your schedule during the cruise i.e. how much time you want to spend onshore, how much money you should spend at a particular destination, etc. If you end up spending all of your money before the cruise ship reaches your favorite spot, you might not be able to enjoy some of the pricey adventures of your favorite site.
-Similarly, if you wanted to hike the 170-kilometer long trek of Tour De Mont Blanc but are too tired from last night, you will miss out on some of the greatest adventures you were looking forward to.
+However, knowing what sights you want to see the most will help you plan your schedule during the cruise, i.e., how much time you want to spend onshore, how much money you should spend at a particular destination, etc. If you end up spending all of your money before the cruise ship reaches your favorite spot, you might not be able to enjoy some of the pricey adventures of your favorite site.
+Similarly, if you wanted to hike the 170-kilometer long trek of Tour De Mont Blanc but are too tired from last night, you will miss out on some of the most incredible adventures you were looking forward to.

-While booking cruises in Europe, it’s very important to pay extra attention to the itinerary.
+While booking cruises in Europe, it’s essential to pay extra attention to the itinerary.
 An itinerary having all your favorite destinations is not enough.
-You need to make sure if you’ll get enough time at your favorite destination to savor all of its attractions and amusements.
+You need to make sure you get enough time at your favorite destination to savor all of its attractions and amusements.